ScoutLogic

 Does Unemployment Show Up on a Background Check?

 A background check can be a nervy time for any applicant.
 Even if you know there’s no logical reason to worry, our brains lead us down dark paths to completely illogical conclusions.
-Another layer of anxiety we often come across is whether unemployment shows up on a background check and whether this might raise red flags.

 All information held by unemployment offices is private and confidential, meaning that whatever a person’s status is or has been and what benefits they might have received cannot be disclosed to third parties.